ardalis/Specification/docs/usage/create-specifications.md

 }
 ```

-Create your specification by inheriting from `SingleResultSpecification<T>`
+Create your specification by inheriting from `SingleResultSpecification<T>`.

 ```csharp
 public class CustomerByIdSpec : SingleResultSpecification<Customer>